omatviiv/styleagnostic/README.md

-This is project where all themes components and themes for styleagnostic components are gathered together for demo pusposes.
+Demo project where all atyleagnostic components and themes are demonstrated.

+Theme - collection of simple components and themes for styleagnostic components.

+Simple component - a component that has very small or too simple logic to become styleagnostic.

 # node & npm versions
-project created with node 18 and npm 8
+project created with node 20 and npm 10

 # Build setup notes
 Pls refer to [omatviiv/react-template docs](https://github.com/omatviiv/react-template).